 - Minister of Foreign Affairs,

 - Minister of of Family, Labour and Social Policy,

 - Minister of Sport,

 - President of Statistics Poland,

 - President of the Office for Repatriation and Aliens

-The secretariat services for the Government Population Council are provided by the Central Statistical Office as specified in regulation No. 165 of the President of the Council of Ministers issued on 7 November 2006.
+The secretariat services for the Government Population Council are provided by the Statistics Poland as specified in regulation No. 165 of the President of the Council of Ministers issued on 7 November 2006.